EchoingTime/open-source-health-dashboard/README.md

 ## Run with Docker

-The application is containerized for easy setup and consistent execution.
-To run it locally, simply execute `docker-compose up`, which will build and start the containerized environment with all dependencies and configuration already in place.
+- Run the container:
+  - `docker-compose up`

 ## Commits

-To ensure code quality, commits must be made via the bash terminal so that Husky and lint-staged hooks are executed.
-Stage your changes with `git add .` and then commit with `git commit -m "Message here"`.
-This ensures that JavaScript code is automatically checked and fixed before it enters the repository.
+- To ensure code quality, commits must be made via the bash terminal so that Husky and lint-staged hooks are executed.
+Run the following:
+  - `git add .`
+  - `git commit -m "Message here"`

 ## Design Decisions